electron/lint-roller/README.md

 detection of code blocks.
 Linting can be disabled for specific code blocks by adding `@nolint` to the info string.

-`electron-lint-markdown-ts-check` is a command to type check JS/TS code blocks in Markdown with `tsc`.
+`lint-roller-markdown-ts-check` is a command to type check JS/TS code blocks in Markdown with `tsc`.
 Type checking can be disabled for specific code blocks by adding `@ts-nocheck` to the info string, specific lines can be ignored by adding `@ts-ignore=[<line1>,<line2>]` to the info string, and additional